vfmd/vfmd-spec/spec/for_implementers.md

     `[ref id]: http://example.net/ just random ignored text`

-In case of either pattern, the matching substring for the first parenthesized subexpression in the pattern is called the _reference id string_, and the matching substring for the second parathesized subexpression is called the _link string_.
+In case of either pattern, the matching substring for the first parenthesized subexpression in the pattern is _simplified_ to obtain the _reference id string_.
+The matching substring for the second parathesized subexpression is called the _link string_.

 If the _link string_ begins with a `<` character, the `<` character at
 the beginning is removed, and if the _link string_ ends with a `>`